-Email notifications not getting sent is one of the most common problem WooCommerce users face.
+WooCommerce Email notifications not getting sent is one of the most common problem users of this plugin face.
 We recently received a support request from a client about this issue.
 In his case, his customers were not receiving notifications of their orders.

 In other cases, the site owner may be the one not getting notifications, or WooCommerce may not be sending email notifications at all.

-I understand how frustrating this can be, so in this article, I will be walking you through the common problems that prevent your WooCommerce Plugin from sending notifications, and how to resolve them.
+I understand how frustrating this can be, so in this article, I will be walking you through the common problems that prevent your WooCommerce Plugin from sending emails, and how to resolve them.

 There are quite a few causes of this problem.
 Some can be resolved very easily, others take a few more steps.